eightysix-86/3d_engine/README.md

         /* How you want to update your mesh (rotation, translation, etc) */

-        // 6️⃣ Render one frame
+        // 6️⃣ Render one frame with given transformations update_step(engine, draw_transform);
-        update_step(engine, draw_transform);
     }